Did you get the dreaded Instant Pot Burn Message or Ovht Error on the display screen?

 Always check to make sure the heating element is clear of objects, and wipe dry the inner pot’s exterior before placing it inside the Instant Pot Housing.

-C. What to do when I have the Instant Pot Burn Error?
+3. What to do when Instant Pot says Burn?

 *Pro Tip: If the pot contains very thick sauce, wait a few more minutes before opening the lid.